Currimbhoy Ebrahim

-Sir Fazalbhoy Currimbhoy Ebrahim, 1st Baronet (25 October 1839 – 26 September 1924) was a mid 19th century businessman based in Bombay.
+Sir Fazalbhoy Currimbhoy Ebrahim, 1st Baronet (25 October 1839 – 26 September 1924) was an Indian businessman based in Bombay.
 He is credited with founding E. Pabaney & Co, the family held trading and ship owning company whose trading interests extended as far as the Arabian Peninsula, the African coast and China.

 The family was based in Bombay, and had been active in Canton (the capital city of the Guangdong Province in southern China) before the Opium War.
 Ships belonging to their company, E. Pabaney & Co., traded between India, Africa, China, Hong Kong and the far East.
 They continued to maintain a considerable stake in the opium trade through E. Pabaney & Co, with branch offices springing up in Hong Kong and Shanghai during the latter half of the 19th century.

 Personal life

 Fazalbhoy Currimbhoy Ebrahim was born into a Gujarati family into a Ismaili Khoja Muslim community, who are the disciples of the Aga Khan in Bombay on 25 October 1839.
 His father was an established ship owner and their family had been active traders for generations.

 At the age of 16, Currimbhoy started E.Pabaey, a trading company, with the help of his father and extended family.
 He married twice, and had 10 children through his first marriage with Bai Foolbai Gangji and 11 children through his second marriage to Bai Foolbia Sajan.